Esri/calcite-design-system/CONTRIBUTING.md

 ### Open the pull request back to the token repo

-Make sure to use a clear title and descritions.
+Make sure to use a clear title and description.
 See [open a pull request](https://help.github.com/articles/using-pull-requests/) for more information.

 ## Bumping the Version